 N.C.
 Republicans quickly filed an emergency appeal to the U.S. Supreme Court, asking them to decide the case and put the district redrawing on hold.
 It was granted on January 18.

-This means that North Carolina will not make any changes until the Supremes decide the case.
 In June 2018, the U.S. Supreme Court decided not to use gerrymandering cases in Wisconsin and Maryland to set precedent.
-The court is expected to take up North Carolina’s case to settle the broader legal issues on whether partisan gerrymandering is OK.
+That sent everything back to the District Court level.

 This case will end up deciding the one below.